ALINE: Joint Amortization for Bayesian Inference and Active Data Acquisition: Amortized active learning and inference engine

 Finally, the following proposition proves that our acquisition objectives, $\mathcal{J}_{S}^\theta$ and $\mathcal{J}_{\pt}^{\yt}$, are variational lower bounds on the true total information gains ($\text{sEIG}_{\theta_S}$ and $\text{sEPIG}$, respectively), making them principled tractable objectives for our goal.
 The proof is given in \Cref{app:proof_eig}. \begin{proposition} Let the policy $\pi_\psi$ generate the trajectory $\HH_T$.
 With $q_\phi(\theta_S \given \mathcal{D_T})$ approximating $p(\theta_S \given \mathcal{D_T})$, and $q_\phi(\yt \given \xt, \HH_T)$ approximating $p(\yt \given \xt, \HH_T)$, we have $\mathcal{J}_{S}^\theta(\psi) \leq \text{sEIG}_{\theta_S}(\psi)$ and $\mathcal{J}_{p_\star}^{\yt}(\psi) \leq \text{sEPIG}(\psi)$.
 Moreover,

-\end{proposition} This principle of using approximate posterior (or predictive) distributions to bound information gain is foundational in Bayesian experimental design (e.g., \citep{foster2019variational}) and has been extended to sequential amortized settings (e.g., the sCEE bound in \citep{blau2022optimizing}).
+\end{proposition} This principle of using approximate posterior (or predictive) distributions to bound information gain is foundational in Bayesian experimental design (e.g., \citep{foster2019variational}) and has been extended to sequential amortized settings \citep{blau2023cross, shen2025variational}.
 Maximizing these $\mathcal{J}$ objectives thus encourages policies that increase information about the targets.
 The tightness of these bounds is governed by the expected KL divergence between the true quantities and their approximation, with a more accurate $q_\phi$ leading to tighter bounds and a more effective training signal for the policy.
+Additionally, our objectives solely rely on \aline's variational posterior, which does not require an explicit likelihood, making it naturally applicable to problems with implicit likelihoods where only forward sampling is possible.

 \paragraph{Data acquisition objective for \aline.} To handle any target $\xi \in \Xi$ from a user-specified set, we unify the previously defined acquisition objectives.
 We define $\mathcal{J}(\psi, \xi)$ based on the type of target $\xi$: